 Don Marie Banfield-Jones is the Vice President of the Consistory at Grace Reformed Church of Flatbush.
 She is an ordained Preaching Elder who is passionate about serving the Lord and serving others.
 Elder Banfield-Jones serves the members of her church but takes the time to serve the member of the community in the Soup Kitchen Ministry.

 Every New Year people make elaborate plans for their success.
 If you ask them what they need to ensure that success will be their expected end, they have no answer.
 Success does not happen in a vacuum.
 You must have a plan.

-So how does attendingt help you to make your mission possible? .
-In Joshua 1:8 NLT says, “Study this Book of Instruction continually.
+So how does attending help to make your mission possible?
+In Joshua 1:8 it says, “Study this Book of Instruction continually.
 Meditate on it day and night so you will be sure to obey everything written in it.
 Only then will you prosper and succeed in all you do.”
 In the process of attending and inclining, you will discover that your mission is possible!

 Thought for Today: Friend, when the Lord speaks; incline your ear.

 Have a blessed day and walk in faith and victory.